Dele: Usage

 The dele is used in proofreading and copy editing, where it may be written over the selected text itself (such that it often resembles a stretched cursive e), or in the margin alongside the selected text, which is usually struck through with a line.

 The stricken text or the dele itself may be framed by top and bottom curved brackets, as in the above example, to indicate that the space left after deletion is to be closed up.
 As the need for such closing up can usually be inferred by context, however, the brackets are often omitted.

 A dele can be undone with a stet.

-The Unicode-symbol is sometimes used as a Flourish of approval in Dutch.